 Identified impact of lockdown:

 Maths: Specific content has been missed, leading to gaps in learning.
 Children still have an appetite for maths and lockdown has not affected their attitudes however they are quite simply, ‘behind’.
 Recall of basic skills has suffered – children are not able to recall addition/ subtraction facts and times tables, and have forgotten once taught calculation strategies.
-This is reflected in formative assessments.
+Pupil are also less confident about solving word (reasoning and problem-solving) problems.
+This was reflected in both summative and formative assessments.

 Speaking & Listening: The number of EYFS pupils entering school with speech and language concerns has increased.
 Pronunciation, sentence construction, understanding and the general ability to speak in sentences are the main areas of concern.